 Our best Ohio bankruptcy attorney will evaluate your case and assist you in every legal process, especially when you need to attend a 341 hearing on your Chapter 7, Chapter 12, or Chapter 13 case.
 We will help you prepare to answer difficult questions.

-Contact the Sheppard Law Office today for a free consultation, or visit our Law Firm in Columbus, OH!
+Contact the Sheppard Law Office today to schedule your free initial consultation, or visit our Law Firm in Columbus, OH!

 Contact Us Now!